DanBrown180/brightcove-video-connect/readme.txt

 http://sample-videos.com/

 == Changelog ==

+= 1.0.7 =
+* Fix: Fixed the edit button for playlists

 = 1.0.6 =
 * Fix: JavaScript has been greatly cleaned up and should no longer conflict on the post editor or other screens.